MehdiAliBaba/Perl-Bot/README.md

 ## Configuration

+First, you need to have Bot::BasicBot and Mojo::UserAgent.
+This module is available on the CPAN.
+If you don't have, just type `cpan Bot::BasicBot` and cpan `Mojo::UserAgent`.
-First, you need to set up your YouTube API key in the `src/Youtube.pm`.
+Next, you need to set up your YouTube API key in the `src/Youtube.pm`.
 You can customize your bot (like its name) in the `src/Bot.pl` file.
 You can create flags (starting with the ! character).
 All flags are stored in "flags.bot".
 If we create a flag that does already